toptal/granite-form/README.md

 ##### Normalizers

-Normalizers are applied last, modifying typecast value.
-It is possible to provide a list of normalizers, they will be applied in the order.
+Normalizers are applied last, modifying a typecast value.
+It is possible to provide a list of normalizers.
+They will be applied in the provided order.
 It is possible to pre-define normalizers to DRY code:

 ```ruby
 Granite::Form.normalizer(:trim) do |value, options, _attribute|